hwborchers/ctv-optimization/Optimization.md

 -   The `r pkg("desirability")` package contains S3 classes
     for multivariate optimization using the desirability function approach of Harrington (1965).
+-   Package `r pkg("sna")` contains the function `lab.optimize()`
+    which is the front-end to a set of heuristic routines for optimizing some bivariate graph statistics.
 -   `r pkg("maxLik")` adds a likelihood-specific layer on top of a number of maximization routines like Brendt-Hall-Hall-Hausman (BHHH) and Newton-Raphson among others.
 It includes summary and